mischnic/parcel-boilerplate/README.md

 Additionally, configured

 * IE11 ponyfill for CSS variables.
-* Eslint, Stylelint, Prettier.
+* ESLint, Stylelint, Prettier.
 * Git hooks.

+> Notes:
-> Note: linter config files use recommended settings, plus some additional personal (opinionated) settings.
+> * Linter config files use recommended settings, plus some additional personal (opinionated) settings - e.g. `eslint-config-airbnb-base`.
+> * This repo is setup for raw JavaScript only - i.e. not TypeScript, or React/Angular/Vue.

 ## Test in browser, and build